Nanorod Size Dependence of Coherent Coupling between Individual and Collective Excitations via Transverse Electromagnetic Field: Numerical Results

-We replot the data in Fig.\ \ref{fig:ratio}(a) as their dependence on $n_{\rm b}$ for the various $L_z$ as in Fig.\ \ref{fig:ratio}(b).
+We replot the data in Fig.\ \ref{fig:ratio}(a) as their dependence on $n_{\rm b}$ for the various $L_z$ as shown in Fig.\ \ref{fig:ratio}(b).
 The decrease of the modulation ratio with the increase of $n_{\rm b}$ reflects the $n_{\rm b}$ dependence of the translated wavelength $\lambda_{\rm c}$.
 From this result, we understand that to enlarge the coherent coupling by the T field, the system size is an important parameter because of a spatial correlation between the T field and the wavefunctions of excitations.
 Also, we can expect that if considering large $|\bm{q}|$ and $\varepsilon_{\rm F}$, we might obtain a situation for $L_z \sim \lambda_{\rm c}$, where the effect by $n_{\rm b}$ modulation would be enlarged.

-\subsection{Fermi energy dependence}
+\subsection{Fermi Energy Dependence}

-Then, we consider the Fermi energy dependence of the T field effect.
+Next, we consider the Fermi energy dependence of the T field effect.
 Figure \ref{fig:Fermi} shows the modulation ratio for several Fermi energies for the electrons in the nanorod with $L_z = 500\, \mathrm{nm}$.
 When $\varepsilon_{\rm F}$ is increased, the number of individual excitations contributing to form the collective excitation is increased because the ``area'' of the Fermi surface is enlarged.
 Then, the collective excitation energy becomes larger and the corresponding wavelength is shorter.
-As mentioned in explaining Fig.\ \ref{fig:shift}, the corresponding wavelength is much longer than the rod length $L_z$ in the present situation.
-Therefore, the increase of $\varepsilon_{\rm F}$ enhances the coherent coupling by the T field.
-Although the modulation of $\varepsilon_{\rm F}$ is artificial in the present demonstration, if considering the much larger number of individual excitations in realistic samples, we understand that this result gives an important insight into the role of T-field-mediated coherent coupling between the collective and individual excitations.
+As mentioned in the explanation of Fig.\ \ref{fig:shift}, the corresponding wavelength is much longer than the rod length $L_z$ in the present situation.
+Therefore, an increase of $\varepsilon_{\rm F}$ enhances the coherent coupling by the T field.
+Although the modulation of $\varepsilon_{\rm F}$ is artificial in the present demonstration, if much larger number of the individual excitations in realistic samples is considered, we understand that this result gives an important insight into the role of T field-mediated coherent coupling between the collective and individual excitations.

-\section{Summary and conclusions}
+\section{Summary and Conclusions}